 The School of Nursing offers a BSN to Doctor of Nursing Practice (DNP) Program in Nurse Anesthesia.
 The 36-month program requires a minimum of 86 course credits, including core courses and anesthesia specialty courses.
 The program integrates research, physiology, pharmacology, pathophysiology and anesthesia principles and prepares students for the national certification examination.
 Complete course descriptions can be found in the current WCU Graduate Catalog.
-The application deadline for the May 2019 class is September 15, 2018.
-Sixteen students will be admitted at this time.
+The application deadline for the May 2019 class has passed.

 Highly qualified applicants may be reviewed and offered early acceptance prior to the application deadline.
 Classes are typically filled following the application deadline.
 Pending seat availability, highly qualified applicants may be reviewed and offered admission beyond the application deadline.